 Many companies reviewed their existing exemption classifications using the failed 2016 rule back in 2016, but those which have not should be prepared for potential increases in salary payments to raise employees into the new exempt salary thresholds or to adjust budgeting and policies to comply with or avoid incurring overtime charges.
 The new salary threshold rule could be implemented in 2019, or later, but may be revised from what is in the current proposed rule.
 It may also again face legal challenges in the courts thereby delaying its full implementation.
 While any increases resulting from changes in regulations will not take effect immediately, South Carolina businesses that must comply with the Fair Labor Standards Act should consider any necessary preparations to comply with changes in the regulations.
 Employers may consider raising salary levels, reorganizing workloads, or spreading out workouts to avoid paying overtime wages.
 In the event the proposed rules are passed, employers must be ready to review their current employees and make appropriate adjustments to exempt status as required by the updated rules.

-Consult a Team of Experienced Employment Law Attorneys in SC
+Consult a Team of Experienced Employment Attorneys in South Carolina

 The team at Gignilliat, Savitz & Bettis, LLP is comprised of experienced South Carolina employment lawyers that dedicate their practice to representing businesses and employers.
 The SC labor lawyers at GSB can review your current policies and structure to ensure your business is complying with current FLSA requirements and can provide advice and guidance as to how to maintain compliance with new laws and regulations once they are effective.
 Contact a dedicated SC employment law attorney at GSB to review your workplace policies and practices regarding the Fair Labor Standards Act today.